Prajjwal-Chauhan/CSES/README.md

 ## License 🔐

-This project is open-sourced under the [GNU license](LICENSE.md).
+This project is open-sourced under the [GPL-3.0 license](LICENSE.md).
 See the LICENSE file for more information.

 ## Acknowledgements 🙏